-Chronic hepatitis C: Interferon may be harmful in re-treatmentJanuary 30th, 2013 in Diseases, Conditions, Syndromes /
+Chronic hepatitis C: Interferon may be harmful in re-treatmentJanuary 30, 2013 in Medicine & Health / Diseases, Conditions, Syndromes

 People with hepatitis C and chronic liver disease who relapsed or failed to respond to initial treatment are unlikely to improve on interferon retreatment.
 In fact, they may face an increased risk of dying sooner, and are likely to experience a variety of adverse effects, according to an updated systematic review published in The Cochrane Library.

 Hepatitis C affects around 170 million people worldwide.
 In some cases, infection leads to chronic liver disease, liver failure or liver cancer, eventually resulting in death.
 Treatment is based on antiviral drugs.

 Interferon monotherapy, meaning using interferon alone, is not the first choice of therapy for most clinicians, but it is used in some patients when other drugs cannot be used.
 Despite costing thousands of dollars to treat one patient for a year, there is currently little evidence that it works.
 Treatment is considered to have been successful if the virus cannot be detected in a patient's blood six months after treatment.
 This outcome is known as sustained viral response (SVR).
 However, it has never been confirmed that SVR leads to an improvement in the patient's disease state or their chances of survival.